samuela/research/README.md

 On AWS:

-1. Create a new VM.
+1. Create a new VM with Ubuntu 18.04.
 2. Assign it a new Elastic IP.

 Locally: